datastackacademy/deb-intro/getting-started/README.md

     - Cloud SDK setup
 1. Integrated development environment (IDE) setup

+>NOTE: This guide instructs you to issue terminal commands for some of the installation steps.
+If you want to learn a bit more about working at the command line, see this helpful guide: [Linux command line for beginners](https://ubuntu.com/tutorials/command-line-for-beginners).
 ## Windows Subsystem for Linux (WSL)

 Follow the instructions for [Windows Subsystem for Linux (WSL) setup](windows-setup.md), then return here and continue to follow this guide.